SovereignCloudStack/k8s-cluster-api-provider/README.md

 on an OpenStack instance created via Terraform.
 This instance can be used later on for the management of the newly created cluster, or for creating additional clusters.

-Basically, this repositoy covers two topics:
+Basically, this repository covers two topics:
-1. Automation (terraform) to bootstrap a cluster-API management node by installing kind on a vanilla Ubuntu image and deploying some tools on this node (kubectl, k9s, cilium, calico, helm, flux ...) and deploying cluster-API (clusterctl) and the OpenStack cluster-api provider along with suitable credentials.
+1. Automation (terraform) to bootstrap a cluster-API management node by installing kind on a vanilla Ubuntu image and deploying some tools on this node (kubectl, openstack CLI tools, k9s, cilium, calico, helm, flux ...) and deploying cluster-API (clusterctl) and the OpenStack cluster-api provider along with suitable credentials.
 The terraform automation is driven by a Makefile for convenience.
 The tooling also contains all the logic to clean up again.
-1. This node can be connected to via ssh and the deployed scripts there can be used to create test clusters and then deploy various standardized tools (such as e.g. OpenStack Cloud Controller Manager, cinder CSI, calico or ciliu, nginx ingress controller, cert-manager, ...) and run tests (e.g. CNCF conformance with sonobuoy).
+1. This node can be connected to via ssh and the deployed scripts there can be used to manage clusters and then deploy various standardized tools (such as e.g. OpenStack Cloud Controller Manager, cinder CSI, calico or cilium, nginx ingress controller, cert-manager, ...) and run tests (e.g. CNCF conformance with sonobuoy).
 Note that the script collection will eventually be superceded by the [capi-helm-chars](https://github.com/stackhpc/capi-helm-charts).
 The